virbula/proxmox-backup/docs/config/notifications/man5.rst

 ===========

 The file /etc/proxmox-backup/notifications.cfg is a configuration file for Proxmox Backup Server.
-It contains the configration for the notification system configuration.
+It contains the configuration for the notification system configuration.

 File Format